Sungur

 Sungur (lit.
-'Falcon') is a Turkish fifth-generation fire-and-forget short range air defense (SHORAD) and man-portable air-defense system (MANPADS) developed by Roketsan as Turkey's first domstically poduced MANPADS.
+'Falcon') is a Turkish fifth-generation fire-and-forget short range air defense (SHORAD) and man-portable air-defense system (MANPADS) developed by Roketsan as Turkey's first domestically produced MANPADS.

 History

 The Sungur project began in 2013 with a contract signed between the Turkish Ministry of National Defense and Roketsan to fulfill the requirements of the Turkish Land Forces Command.

 After successful development and testing phases, the system achieved initial operational capability in July 2020.
 The first batch of the vehicle-mounted Sungur variant was delivered in the second half of 2021.

 A live-fire test was conducted in July 2022 at the Sinop Test Range, resulting in a successful hit against a Banshee Jet 80 target aircraft.
 Delivery of the MANPADS variant to the Land Forces Command also occurred in July 2022.

 As of March 2024, the Ministry of National Defence confirmed successful deliveries of various quantities of the MANPADS variant to the Turkish Land Forces Command, with inspections and acceptance activities completed.

 As of March 8, 2024, Roketsan has begun receiving international inquiries for the Sungur MANPADS, marking Turkey's first ever export of such a system.